NB-ux/WinUserMigrationTool/README.md

 ------------------------------------------------------------------------------------------
 COPY:

-- User folder (pictures, downloads, Music, favorites, documents, desktop, videos)
+- User folder (pictures, downloads, Music, favorites, documents, desktop, videos, and AppData\\Local\\Google\\Chrome\\User Data\\Default)
 Status:
 GetAllNotHiddenUsers - function created.
 Lists all not hidden user folders under whatever path was given as parameter.
 Now more generalized.
 CopyPasteUser - function created.
-Copies files from given source dir (string) and places them into given target dir(string) Things to copy (Pictures, Downloads, Music, Favorites, Documents, Desktop, Videos and AppData\\Local\\Google\\Chrome\\User Data\\Default).
+Copies files from given source dir (string) and places them into given target dir(string) Things to copy.
 PopulateUserFolderListbox - function created.
 Populates listbox/view with not hidden user folders.
 Now more generalized, can be used to populate both listviews.

 - network drives/folders